hands on calculator

 • any instruction would need to be carefully managed, news of a school being in financial difficulty could impact student retention which could render a recovery plan worthless or difficult to implement.

 In May 2020, The Times Educational Support estimated that 30% of the UK’s independent schools could face insolvency and risk of closure, other sources estimate a lower figure of 15%.
-These schools are mainly smaller prep and day schools.
-No matter the estimate, given the current economic and political threats there is potential for significant distress in the sector that could disrupt the education of many students.
+These schools are mainly smaller preparatory and day schools.
+Whilst no more recent estimates have been published, given the current economic and political threats there is potential for significant distress in the sector that could disrupt the education of many students.

-The Labour Party have stated their intentions in relation to independent schools if they are successful and form the next government there is a risk that the exemption of VAT on school fees will come to an end, and independent schools may lose charitable tax reliefs becoming liable for Corporation Tax, Capital Gains Tax and Stamp Duty Land Tax amongst other taxes.
+The Labour Party have repeatedly stated their intentions in relation to independent schools.
+If they form the next government, there is a risk that the exemption of VAT on school fees will come to an end.
 Schools should be looking at the impact of these possible legislative changes on their income, their future trading activities and adapt their business plans accordingly.

-If these changes come to fruition, school fees may need to increase when there is already significant pressure on household disposable incomes.
-Alternatively, schools may opt to reduce the call on fee payers by making cuts to their service provision., For example reducing investments in technology and limiting extracurricular activities, a challenging task if a school is to maintain its unique offering.
-Some schools will already be at a stage where Governors are considering taking professional advice, others will be planning for change but will need to be adaptive to the possibility of substantial change in the sector.
+If these changes come to fruition, school fees will inevitably increase when there is already significant pressure on household disposable incomes.
+Alternatively, schools may opt to reduce the call on fee payers by making cuts to their service provision, by reconsidering their offer proposition.
+This is a challenging task if a school is to maintain its unique offering and attract pupils.
+Some schools will already be at a stage where Governors are considering taking professional advice, others will be planning for change but will need to be adaptive.

 The sector is aware of its risk environment and whilst these risks affect schools at different points and levels, there is an opportunity to plan and identify if there is a solvency risk for your school.
 Identifying these risks early enables the school to plan for the best outcome.
 One action should be to discuss the impact and options for the school with a licensed insolvency practitioner.
 This will enable Governors to plan and have options, for example an orderly wind down, sale or merger.